CS171/2018/project.md

 * **Project Schedule.** Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
 Write your schedule in terms of weekly deadlines.

 The project plan is the first part of your process book (see Final Project Submission for details).
 As a ballpark number: your project plan should contain about 3-4 pages of text, plus 5-6 pages of sketches.

-## Project Re-design
-During studios, you will discuss and review your project plan with your TF, as well as give and receive peer feedback.
-These discussions will lead to a re-design of your project.
-The second entry in your process book should be the project re-design, including new sketches and designs based on the feedback you received.

 ## Project Prototypes V1 and V2
 For your **prototype V1**, we expect you to hand in your code and your process book in its current state (see Final Project Submission for details).
 You should have completed your data acquisition, and you must have a working visualization prototype.
 You do not have to have all your views up and running, and it does not need to be completely interactive, but the direction and the content must be clear.